 In Geometry, a quadrilateral is a four-sided polygon.
 The different quadrilaterals are square, rectangle, rhombus, parallelogram, kite, trapezium which have some similar characteristics.
 But these shapes are different from each other because of their few properties.
 In this article, let us discuss the difference between rhombus and parallelogram in detail.

-A rhombus is a flat-shaped quadrilateral and it has four sides which are of equal measures.
-The facing sides are parallel to each other and they are congruent to each other.
+Rhombus: A rhombus is a flat-shaped quadrilateral and it has four sides which are of equal measures.
+The opposite sides of a rhombus are parallel to each other and they are congruent to each other.
 The diagonals of the rhombus meet each other at the right angle and form a scalene triangle.
 The opposite angles are equal.
 However, if all the angles of a rhombus are 90 degrees then the rhombus is termed as a square.
-Also, every rhombus is a parallelogram but the converse is not true.
+Also, every rhombus is considered as a parallelogram but the converse is always not true.

-A parallelogram is a flat-shaped figure.
+Parallelogram: A parallelogram is a flat-shaped figure.
 It has four sides.
-The set of opposite sides are parallel and congruent to each other.
+The pair of opposite faces/sides of a parallelogram are parallel and congruent to each other.
 The diagonals bisect each other and form two congruent triangles.